KotatsuApp/Kotatsu/README.md

 * Tablet-optimized material design UI
 * Standard and Webtoon-optimized reader
 * Notifications about new chapters with updates feed
-* Localized in multiple languages
+* Available in multiple languages
 * Password protect access to the app

 ### Screenshots